 There's an estimated total of 44 million social media users in the UK (at Statistica's last count, which was in early 2018).
 That's 66 per cent of us who are selfie-ing, Story-ing and Snapchatting on the daily – and while many would now count a scroll through Instagram as part of their daily routine, most would also admit it's not long before they spot a nasty comment left by a stranger, to another stranger.
 In fact, the word 'troll' became much more than a grumpy fairytale character back in 2014, when its Oxford Dictionary definition was updated to include "a person who makes a deliberately offensive or provocative online post."

 Nowadays, it's common for news sites to have anti-trolling systems in place for their comments sections – and the likes of Chrissy Teigen, Gigi Hadid and Amy Schumer are just some of the stars that openly call out online bullies.
 The Duchess of Sussex, before she joined the royal family, even spoke out about how online negativity affected her.
+TV presenter Caroline Flack suffered with trolling in the months before her tragic death.
 But what is the motive behind posting these hateful messages?

 "Research has shown that trolls tend to have an inability to build healthy relationships offline," says behavioural psychologist Jo Hemmings.
 "They are not always the sad, bitter loner that we might expect – and not always men, female trolls are on the increase - but their relationships will certainly lack balance and they may feel that they are not respected enough by their families or partner.